Building renewal FAQs

 Why is AIA renovating its headquarters?

-This is the first renovation since AIA headquarters was dedicated in 1973.
+This is the first comprehensive renovation since AIA headquarters was dedicated in 1973 and the first significant renovation to address sustainability goals.
 Although functional, most of the building’s major systems are original.
 In addition, single-pane windows and lack of exterior wall insulation make the building inefficient.
 Renovating 1735 New York Avenue provides an opportunity for AIA to demonstrate the power of positive design solutions.

 Over the last five years, AIA has positioned itself as a vocal advocate for addressing climate action and equity in the built environment.
 The AIA headquarters is a symbol for the kind of equitable, sustainable, and resilient future for which architects advocate.
 Currently, AIA’s building attributes contrast with the association’s values, policy positions and messaging.

 The construction cost for the renovation is expected to be between $50 and $70 million.

 The renovation of the AIA headquarters will not affect members’ dues.
 The AIA Board of Directors evaluates member dues annually and makes the decision whether to adjust the National membership dues.
 If the dues rate is adjusted, the change is usually based on the Consumer Price Index.